mbianchidev/mbianchidev/note-to-colleagues.md

 ### All-hands / City Hall or whatever they call them these days

-First of all: 🚩🚩🚩🚩🚩🚩🚩🚩
+First of all, unless you are announcing IPO: 🚩🚩🚩🚩🚩🚩🚩🚩

-If it's a 1-way broadcast it can be a video, right?
+If it's a 1-way broadcast it might as well be a video, right?

-I'll be eternally grateful if you let me consume it whenever I have time that day or the day after.
+I'll be eternally grateful if you let me consume your message whenever I have time that day or the day after.

 ### 1:1